Odoia/challenge.electionbuddy/README.md

 ## Running

-You can run it the usual way: `bundle install`, `bundle exec rails server`, or you can use the provided Dockerfile and scripts:
+You can run it the usual way: `bundle install`,`bin/rails db:schema:load`, `bundle exec rails server`, or you can use the provided Dockerfile and scripts:

 * `./run.sh`: Build and run, bound to localhost port 3000.
 * `./test.sh`: Build and run tests (should pass).